actions/actions-runner-controller/docs/adrs/2023-05-08-exposing-metrics.md

 - You lose Prometheus's automatic instance health monitoring via the up metric (generated on every scrape).
 - The Pushgateway never forgets series pushed to it and will expose them to Prometheus forever unless those series are manually deleted via the Pushgateway's API.

+## Decision

+Since there are many ways in which you can collect metrics, we have decided not to apply `prometheus-operator` resources nor `Service`.

+The responsibility of the controller and the autoscaling listener is only to expose metrics.
+It is up to the user to decide how to collect them.

+When installing the ARC, the configuration for both the controller manager and autoscaling listeners' metric servers is established.

+### Controller metrics

+By default, metrics server is listening on `0.0.0.0:8080`.
+You can control the port of the metrics server using the `--metrics-addr` flag.

+Metrics can be collected from `/metrics` endpoint

+If the value of  `--metrics-addr` is an empty string, metrics server won't be started.

+### Autoscaling listeners

+By default, metrics server is listening on `0.0.0.0:8080`.
+The endpoint used to expose metrics is `/metrics`.

+You can control both the address and the endpoint using `--listener-metrics-addr` and `--listener-metrics-endpoint` flags.

+If the value of  `--listener-metrics-addr` is an empty string, metrics server won't be started.

 ### Metrics exposed by the controller

 To get a better understanding of health and workings of the cluster